sstark/droguedrums/www/index.md

 ### Parts

-*Parts* are the building blocks of rhythmic patterns.
+*Parts* are the basic elements for building patterns.
+They provide lanes, the main building blocks.
 Each part has its own bpm value, step size and drumset.
-Patterns are defined in an arbitrary number of lanes, using the strings from the drum set defined earlier.
+Patterns are defined in an arbitrary number of lanes, using the keys from the drum set defined earlier.

 #### Example